 James Brown “I Don’t Want Nobody To Give Me Nothing” – I saw JB perform in DC when I was 20, and he sang this song.
 It’s one of my favorites, and it defines the work I do.
 If it doesn’t liberate, I don’t tolerate.

 Tim Timebomb – Tim Armstrong is one of my favorite songwriters alive.
 His music trajectory includes Operation Ivy, Rancid (a fave band) and the Transplants.
 Since October, he’s been putting out a single a day – some original, many nuggets, but all are pure Tim.

-Saint Blues Guitar Workshop – A fews back, my long-time friend Bryan Eagle, (a proud Memphisian & scary good BBQ master) grabbed a hold of history when he took a major stake in a cherished old guitar company that had fallen on tough times.
+Saint Blues Guitar Workshop – A few years back, my longtime friend Bryan Eagle, (a proud Memphisian & scary good BBQ master) grabbed ahold of history when he took a major stake in a cherished old guitar company that had fallen on tough times.
 Because of his faith in the company, the city, ad rock and roll, St. Blues is BACK, making some of the sweetest axes anywhere.
-Bryan is my kind of entrepreneur–he do what he loves, and loves what he do…and he does it for the community he digs the most.
+Bryan is my kind of entrepreneur–he do what he loves and loves what he do…and he does it for the community he digs the most.